lordvidex/cpgen/README.md

 ### Roadmap
 - [ ] Add support for other competitive programming websites
 - [ ] Add more templates

+---
+Don't forget to star 🌟 the repository if you found this useful.
+Thanks ❤️

 ## Screenshots
 ### CLI